KanyoroBebo/blockchain-roadmap/README.md

 - [ ] Set up React + Ethers.js
 - [ ] Connect MetaMask wallet and display account info
 - [ ] Build basic UI to interact with contract
+- [ ] *Note: Useful skill, but optional if focusing purely on security.
+Don't let it block Phase 3.*

 </details>